chai4u/Family_tree/README.md

 ### About this repository

 This repository contains a web-based family tree representation built using HTML, CSS, and JavaScript.
 I created this project with the help of already existing code snippet "https://shrihari-lib.netlify.app/lineage.min.js", to visualize my family connections and make it easy to navigate through generations.
-The frontend allows users to explore the tree and learn more about each family member.
+The frontend allows users to explore the tree and learn about each family member.

 ### Features